Figma vs InVision for UX Designers 2026: Honest Comparison

 Try Figma

 Figma is the dominant design tool in 2026.
-Period.
+Full stop.
 It's a browser-based platform where designers can sketch wireframes, build high-fidelity UI, prototype interactions, and hand off specs to developers — all without switching apps.
-The real-time collaboration (think Google Docs for design, but actually functional) genuinely transforms how teams work.
-After using it for a few weeks with distributed teams, I watched entire design review meetings shrink from 60 minutes to 20 — simply because everyone could see and annotate the same live file at once.
+The real-time collaboration (think Google Docs for design, but actually good) is genuinely transformative if you've never experienced it.
+I've watched entire design review meetings get cut from 60 minutes to 20 just because everyone could see and annotate the same live file.

 Key Features

-• FigJam — built-in whiteboarding for workshops and brainstorming
+• FigJam — built-in whiteboarding for workshops and ideation

 • Variables & Design Tokens — manage color, spacing, and typography at scale